 New York Times and USA Today bestselling author Rebecca Cantrell has published nine novels in over ten different languages.
 Her novels have won the ITW Thriller, the Macavity, and the Bruce Alexander awards.
 They have been nominated for the GoodReads Choice award, the Barry, the RT Reviewers Choice, and the APPY award.
 She and her husband and son live in Berlin.
 Find Rebecca Cantrell on Facebook, Twitter, and at www.rebeccacantrell.com.

 Story behind the stories…

-She also writes the Order of the Sanguines series with New York Times bestselling thriller author James Rollins.
-The first in the series, The Blood Gospel, will appear in January 2013.
+She also wrote the Order of the Sanguines trilogy with James Rollins.
+The trilogy includes: The Blood Gospel, Innocent Blood, and Blood Infernal.

 A faded pink triangle pasted on the wall of Dachau Concentration Camp and time in Berlin, Germany in the 1980s inspired the Hannah Vogel series.
 Fluent in German, she received her high school diploma from the John F. Kennedy Schule in Berlin and studied at the Freie Universität in Berlin and the Georg August Universität in Göttingen before graduating from Carnegie Mellon University.

 When she visited Berlin in the summer of 2006, she was astounded to discover that many locations in her novel have been rebuilt and reopened in the last few years, including the gay bar El Dorado and the Mosse House publishing house.

 Her short stories have appeared in the Missing and First Thrills anthologies, and are available online.